 Do you have a disability or health issue?
 Do you want to find a job?

 Fife Council’s Supported Employment Service delivers the Positive Pathways programme.
 This helps people with disabilities, health problems, mental health issues and disabling conditions to find and keep a job of 8 hours or more.
+If you are struggling to keep your current job due to a disability or health condition our retention service can help you.

 We are holding sessions across Fife, where you can speak with experienced staff about the support we provide and your options to find and keep a job.

-And we’ll speak to employers on your behalf about:
+We will speak to employers on your behalf about:

 Vacancies or work opportunities